python/cpython/Doc/library/argparse.rst

        --bar BAR  bar help

-   The optional keyword-only parameters argument_default_ and conflict_handler_ allow for finer-grained control of the behavior of the argument group.
+   The optional, keyword-only parameters argument_default_ and conflict_handler_ allow for finer-grained control of the behavior of the argument group.
 These parameters have the same meaning as in the :class:`~ArgumentParser` constructor, but apply specifically to the argument group rather than the entire parser.

    Note that any arguments not in your user-defined groups will end up back in the usual "positional arguments" and "optional arguments" sections.